react-auth-kit/react-auth-kit/docs/signin.md

 > Implement Sign In on your React App

-React Auth JWT has easy to implement Sign In procedures.
+React Auth Kit has easy to implement Sign In procedures.

 It supports both [`Hooks`](https://reactjs.org/docs/hooks-intro.html) and [`Higher Order Component`](https://reactjs.org/docs/higher-order-components.html)